 Maury AOC, Mas Amiel

-If you are looking for a naturally sweet red wine with serious depth, elegance, and a story to tell—look no further than the Mas Amiel Vintage Grenat 2020.
+If you are looking for a naturally sweet red wine with serious depth, elegance, and a story to tell, look no further than the Mas Amiel Vintage Grenat.
 Crafted from Grenache Noir in the sun-drenched foothills of the Roussillon, this Vin Doux Naturel captures the warmth of the Mediterranean with refined precision.

-This is not your typical dessert wine—it’s more versatile, more vibrant, and more complex.
-Whether you're discovering Maury for the first time or revisiting it with a fresh lens, this bottle is a must-have for lovers of bold, gourmet wines with a twist.
+This is not your typical dessert wine: it is more versatile, more vibrant, and more complex.
+Whether you are discovering Maury for the first time or revisiting it with a fresh lens, this bottle is a must-have for lovers of bold, gourmet wines with a twist.

 What Is the Maury AOC?

 Located in the heart of the Roussillon in Southern France, Maury AOC is known for its fortified red wines made primarily from Grenache Noir.
-These Vin Doux Naturels (VDN) are made by adding grape spirit during fermentation to preserve natural sugars and enhance richness.
+These Vin Doux Naturels (VDN) are made by adding grape spirit during fermentation to preserve natural sugars and enhance richness — a tradition it shares with its Roussillon cousin, Banyuls.

 What makes Maury special?